weapons-and-armor

 The taiaha is perhaps the most iconic Maori weapon—a long, staff-like club made of wood, typically totara or karaka.
 It ranges from 1.5 to 2 meters in length.
 The taiaha has a carved head at one end (upoko) with a protruding tongue (arero), a shaft, and a butt end (pouroto).
 The weapon could be used for thrusting, parrying, and striking.
 The tongue was used to jab at the throat or eyes, while the shaft could block enemy blows.
 The taiaha was not only a weapon but also a symbol of a chief's authority and was used in ceremonial displays of challenge.
 Warriors trained extensively in its use, employing dynamic footwork and spinning motions.

 The mere pounamu is a short, broad-bladed club made entirely of greenstone.
 It typically measures 35 to 50 cm in length, with a rounded handle and a flat, spatulate blade.
 The mere was a close-quarters weapon designed for swift, powerful downward strikes to the head or collarbone.
 Because pounamu is so hard, the blade could fracture bone easily.
-The mere was also a highly valued taonga (treasure); only people of high rank owned one, and it was often used as a ceremonial object to lead war parties or settle disputes.
+The mere was also a highly valued taonga; only people of high rank owned one, and it was often used as a ceremonial object to lead war parties or settle disputes.
 The production of a mere was a masterwork of patience and skill.

-Patu: Short Striking Clubs
+Patu: The Family of Short Clubs

 The term patu refers to a family of short hand clubs, including the patu onewa (stone), patu paraoa (whale bone), and patu rakau (wood).
 These clubs are typically 30–45 cm long and have a rounded cross-section with a narrow handle and a wider, flattened striking surface.
 They were used with a stabbing and slashing motion aimed at the head and face.
 The patu paraoa was lighter than stone but still effective, and its handle was often carved with a central hole for a wrist cord.
 Some patu had a sharpened edge along one side for cutting.
 The weight and balance of each type were carefully calibrated.